Quick Answer

 While insurance will not cover the entirety of a full-arch reconstruction, our clinic successfully bills policies to defray the costs of essential preparatory phases:

-- Diagnostic Imaging: Initial clinical evaluations, panoramic x-rays, and sometimes advanced 3D CBCT scans.
+- Diagnostic Imaging: Initial clinical evaluations, panoramic x-rays, and sometimes advanced imaging scans.

 - Surgical Extractions: The gentle removal of failing or periodontally involved teeth is typically covered at 50% to 80%.